paschistrobel/DecisionTree-Java-Implementation/README.md

        else
          train(EXAMPLES_v, TARGET_ATTRIBUTE, ATTRIBUTES - {A})
 ```
-The key aspect of this algorithm is the step where the attribute that best classifies
+The recursive algorithm consists of two main steps.
+The first three if/else-if blocks form the termination conditions for the algorithm.
+The else block first determines the best attribute to split the remaining data on and then recursively calls the train method.

-### Explanation of the algorithm
+## Explanation of the algorithm

 [Go to Real Cool Heading section](#real-cool-heading)